michmich1000/Cheatsheets/Cheatsheets/useful-commands/screen.md

 ctrl+a :multiuser on
 ```

-If you are stucked small windows into multiuser screen
+If you are stucked with a small windows into multiuser screen

 ```bash
 ctrl+a d (detach)